CodeSolutions2/.github/profile/README.md

 3. Motivation [Meme image generation](https://github.com/CodeSolutions2/meme_motivation_image)
 4. Self-help (discussion and understanding of one's self) [Audio-to-text Journal or "Digital Twin part 1"](https://github.com/CodeSolutions2/audio_2_text_journal)
 5. Self-help (discussion and understanding of one's self) [Text-2-chatbot Journal or "Digital Twin part 2"](https://github.com/CodeSolutions2/text_2_chatbot_journal) - *(Assistant workflow WORKS!
 Q&A workflow in progress..)*
-6. My "Digital Twin"/chatbot: my opinions about life - model trained on over 300+ audio files collected during daily exercise [My chatbot with initial model](https://github.com/CodeSolutions2/my_chatbot) - *(Assistant workflow WORKS! custom model in progress..)*
+6. My "Digital Twin"/chatbot: my opinions about life - model trained on over 300+ audio files collected during daily exercise [My chatbot](https://github.com/CodeSolutions2/my_chatbot) - *(Assistant workflow WORKS! custom model in progress..)*
 7. Life Evaluation using the Text-2-chatbot Journal model *(in progress)*
       - Custom prompts to evaluate one's progress with respect to short-term and long-term life goals
       - Self improvement with respeect to a general chatbot model (how does your text-2-chatbot compare with general knowledge regarding your topic/problem?
 Does your model know the best solutions, or could it/you know more?)